Immanuel Kant: Historical influence

 During his own life, much critical attention was paid to Kant's thought.
 He influenced Reinhold, Fichte, Schelling, Hegel, and Novalis during the 1780s and 1790s.

-Samuel Taylor Coleridge was greatly influenced by Kant and helped to spread awareness of him, and of German Idealism generally, in the UK and the USA.
+Samuel Taylor Coleridge was greatly influenced by Kant and helped to spread awareness of him, and of German Idealism generally, in the UK and the US.
 In his Biographia Literaria (1817), he credits Kant's ideas in coming to believe that the mind is not a passive, but an active agent in the apprehension of reality.
 Hegel was one of Kant's first major critics.
-In Hegel's view the entire project of setting a "transcendental subject" (i.e., human consciousness) apart from nature, history, and society was fundamentally flawed, although parts of that very project could be put to good use in a new direction.
-Similar concerns motivated Hegel's criticisms to Kant's concept of moral autonomy, to which Hegel opposed an ethic focused on the "ethical life" of the community.
+In Hegel's view the entire project of setting a "transcendental subject" (i.e., human consciousness) apart from the living individual as well as from nature, history, and society was fundamentally flawed, although parts of that very project could be put to good use in a new direction.
+Similar concerns motivated Hegel's criticisms of Kant's concept of moral autonomy, to which Hegel opposed an ethic focused on the "ethical life" of the community.
 In a sense, Hegel's notion of "ethical life" is meant to subsume, rather than replace, Kantian ethics.
-And Hegel can be seen as trying to defend Kant's idea of freedom as going beyond finite "desires," by means of reason.
+And Hegel can be seen as trying to defend Kant's idea of freedom as going beyond finite "desires", by means of reason.
 Thus, in contrast to later critics like Nietzsche or Russell, Hegel shares some of Kant's concerns.